Edit Blog Post

 Scale map of the temple.

-know a lot of reconstruction is ongoing, and I hope in the next few years additional areas currently ruined will be restored to a semblance of their previous glory.
+I know a lot of reconstruction is ongoing, and I hope in the next few years additional areas currently ruined will be restored to a semblance of their previous glory.
+But I also know that a problem with restoring some of the areas is that Pharaohs would tear down and repurpose predecessors' monuments to build their own so the writing in the scattered blocks of stone are hard to fit together.

 I completely lost my sense of direction inside the temple.
 Many of the pylons are almost unrecognizable and some areas are mostly rubble.
 It has been hard to pinpoint just exactly where inside the temple a particular photo was taken, except for the obvious ones.
 I saw some of my travel companions taking video.
 Maybe for places of this scope, a video with narrative would be helpful next time.